 There are many variations on booting other operating systems on an Intel PC.
 One popular boot loader on Linux systems is GRUB, or GRand Unified Bootloader.
 GRUB is also a multistage boot loader.
 The BIOS, of course, does what it always does: identifies a bootable device, loads the Master Boot Record, and transfers control to this newly-loaded code.
 Under GRUB, the MBR typically contains a first-stage boot loader called GRUB Stage 1.
-The Stage 1 boot loader loads GRUB Stage 2.
+This Stage 1 boot loader loads GRUB Stage 2.
 The Stage 2 loader presents the user with a choice of operating systems to boot and allows the user to specify any additional boot parameters for those systems (e.g., force maximum memory, enable debugging).
 It then reads in the selected operating system kernel and transfers control to it.

 A specific problem with using GRUB to boot Windows is that Windows is not Multiboot compliant.
-Multiboot is a Free Software Foundation spec on loading multiple operating systems using a single boot loader.
+Multiboot is a Free Software Foundation specification on loading multiple operating systems using a single boot loader.
 What GRUB does in this case is fake a conventional Windows boot process.
 It boots a bootloader that would normally reside in the MBR (or run the Windows boot menu program).
 From that point onward, GRUB is out of the picture, Windows has no idea what happened, and the native Windows boot process takes over.

 Good-bye, BIOS.
 Hello UEFI

 As 64-bit architectures emerged to replace 32-bit architectures, the BIOS was starting to look quite dated.
 Intel set out to create a specification of a BIOS successor that had no restrictions on having to run the startup code in 16-bit mode with 20-bit addressing.
-This specification is called the Unified Extensible Firmware Interface, or UEFI (but typically called EFI).
+This specification is called the Unified Extensible Firmware Interface, or UEFI.
 Although developed by Intel, it was managed since 2005 by the Unified EFI Forum.
 It is used by many newer 64-bit systems, including Macs, which also have legacy BIOS support for running Windows.

 Some of the features that EFI supports are: